ThomasWilshaw/olive/architecture.md

   - `/project`

-    Handles assets a settings for a specific project, these include:
+    Handles assets and settings for specific projects.
+These include:
     - Footage
     - Sequences
     - Folders
     - Project Settings
     - Window Layout

+    Also contains the code for saving and loading project files.

   - `/render`

-    Rendering code including color management, threading, OpenGl processing and frame caching.
+    Code color management, threading, frame caching and the OpenGL renderer.

   - `/shaders`

-    Fragment and vertex shaders.
-Mostly for nodes but includes includes anything that is OpenGL accelerated such as the waveform and histogram.
+    Fragment and vertex shaders written in OpenGL Shading Language (GLSL).
+    Mostly for the user-visible nodes that enable compositing and effects, but includes anything that is GPU accelerated such as the waveform monitor and histogram.

   - `/task`

-    Tasks are jobs that run in a separate thread such as pre caching or importing/exporting a project.
-    Tasks can be either blocking or none blocking.
+    Tasks are jobs that run in a separate thread such as pre-caching or importing/exporting a project.
+Tasks can be either blocking or non-blocking.

   - `/threading`

     Multi-threading management.
-Olive uses a ticket system, a ticket is a representative for a queued render job that other parts of the program can use when requesting video or audio.
+Olive uses a ticket system.
+A ticket represents a queued render job that other parts of the program can use when requesting video or audio.
 When you request a render job from the renderer, it returns a ticket.
-Most of the time, you'll want to receive a signal when that ticket is done, however connecting a signal after you receive the ticket is a potential race condition, since the ticket may finish before the signal is connected.
+Most of the time, you will want to receive a signal when that ticket is done, however connecting a signal after you receive the ticket is a potential race condition, since the ticket may finish before the signal is connected.
 A watcher is a separate convenience class to solve this issue.
     It does some extra mutexing so that if you connect it and then give it a ticket, you can be sure that the signal is emitted whether the ticket is already finished or not.

   - `/timeline`